Darxo/Hardened/README.md

 - Using **Line Breaker** as a **Shield Sergeant** can sometimes push multiple enemies into the same tile
 - Using Recover will prevent you from using **Wait Round** for the rest of this round
-- **Student** will double-dip for the Manhunter Origin for Slaves.
+- **Student** will double-dip in the Manhunter Origin for Slaves

 # Compatibility

 - Is safe to remove from- and add to any savegame
 - Removing or adding this mod will not update existing perk trees.
-Only after some days you will encounter brothers with the changed perk trees.
+Only after some days you will encounter brothers with the changed perk trees
+- Removing this mod will replace **Parry** with the vanilla perk **Reach Advantage**

 # License